 By Houda El Mouatassim Billah

-On Wednesday, January 9th, the Association of Moroccan Economists organized Mr. Samir Bennis’ presentation of his book entitled “Political, economic and cultural relations between Morocco and Spain (1956-2005)” at the National Library of Rabat.
+Rabat – On Wednesday, January 9th, the Association of Moroccan Economists organized Dr. Samir Bennis’ presentation of his book entitled “Political, economic and cultural relations between Morocco and Spain (1956-2005)” at the National Library of Rabat.

-“This fallacy, amongst many others, is the result of the limited number of intellectuals and educated people in Morocco who can stand up to these lies and present concrete scientific proofs that contradict such claims,” highlighted Mr. Bennis.
+“This fallacy, among many others, is the result of the limited number of intellectuals and educated people in Morocco who can stand up to these lies and present concrete scientific proofs that contradict such claims,” highlighted Dr. Bennis.